v8/v8.dev/src/features/class-static-initializer-blocks.md

 ## Access to private fields

-Since a class static initializer block is always nested inside a class, it has access to that class’s private fields.
+Since a class static initialization block is always nested inside a class, it has access to that class’s private fields.

 ```js
 let getDPrivateField;